-Passages for Practice == (Page 9)
+■ Passages for Practice = (Page 9)

-- 1. Read the passage given below and answer the questions that follow.
-10 - Around 3 billion people all over the world still cook using fuels such as wood, crop wastes, charcoal, coal, animal dung and kerosene.
+- 1. Around 3 billion people all over the world still cook using fuels such as wood, crop wastes, charcoal, coal, animal dung and kerosene.
 They cook over open fires or badly designed stoves.
-Most of these people are poor, and live in low- and middle-income countries. - 2.
+Most of these people are poor, and live in low-and middle-income countries. - 2.
 The use of these fuels releases a range of harmful pollutants inside the homes of people.
-Soot particles, for example, penetrate deep into the lungs, inflame the airways, weaken the immune response of the body, and reduce the oxygen-carrying capacity of blood. - In poorly ventilated houses, indoor smoke can be 100 times higher than acceptable levels.
+Soot particles, for example, penetrate deep into the lungs, inflame the airways, weaken the immune response of the body, and reduce the oxygen-carrying capacity of blood. - 3.
+In poorly ventilated houses, indoor smoke can be 100 times higher than acceptable levels.
 Women, who spend the maximum time in the kitchen, are particularly at risk, and by extension, so are infants and little children. - 4.
 It is estimated that close to 4 million people die prematurely every year from illnesses caused by household air pollution.
 The chart below shows the percentage share of these illnesses in the deaths.